DINA-community/DDDC-Netbox-plugin/README.md

 SUPERUSER_API_TOKEN=<Token>
 ```

 However, an important aspect of an installation in a production environment is the creation of users, tokens, and their permissions.
-This must be done for each Netbox installation separately and in accordance with the specific requirements in place.
+This must be done for each NetBox installation separately and in accordance with the specific requirements in place.

 ### Testing

-The unit tests of netbox can be executed via `./docker-ci/test.sh`.
+The unit tests of NetBox can be executed via `./docker-ci/test.sh`.

 ## Help

-This section contains links for familiarizing yourself with Django, Netbox, and plugins.
+This section contains links for familiarizing yourself with Django, NetBox, and plugins.

 ### General

 - Installation of NetBox as a standalone, self-hosted application: <https://docs.netbox.dev/en/stable/installation/>
 - Community driven Docker image for netbox: <https://github.com/netbox-community/netbox-docker>
-- Using Netbox Plugins in Docker: <https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins>
+- Using NetBox Plugins in Docker: <https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins>

 ### Development

 - Official plugin development documentation of NetBox: <https://docs.netbox.dev/en/stable/plugins/development/>
-- NetbBox plugin development Tutorial: <https://github.com/netbox-community/netbox-plugin-tutorial>
+- NetBox plugin development Tutorial: <https://github.com/netbox-community/netbox-plugin-tutorial>
 - Setting up a development environment with Docker for NetBox plugins: <https://github.com/netbox-community/netbox-docker/discussions/746>
-- django-table2 Documentation used by the Plugin and Netbox: <https://django-tables2.readthedocs.io/en/latest/>
+- django-table2 Documentation used by the Plugin and NetBox: <https://django-tables2.readthedocs.io/en/latest/>